BioMotionLab/TUX/doc_projects/docs/Advanced-options.md

 id: AdvancedOptions
 title: Advanced Options
 ---

-There are several advanced options accessible from the the Variable Configuration File's inspector.
+In addition to the basic [Settings](Settings.md) There are several advanced options accessible from the the Variable Configuration File's inspector.

 # Manual Block Order Configuration